TechWiz-3/linksafe/README.md

 # Linksafe

+## 🕴️ Clean Branch

 Scan your repo for broken links.
 Whitelist links or files you wish to ignore.
 Works in private repos.
 Designed to be ideal for awesome-lists!

 This branch is like main, except it's logs are cleaner as it runs without creating an action summary.
+You can see that quite clearly in the logs [here](./media/clean_example.png)

 ## Example usage
 ```yaml